thommas88/homelab-nas/README.md

 # Homelab NAS – Proxmox + ZFS + Samba

 ## Overview
-This project is part of my homelab, where I set up a NAS solution based on Proxmox and ZFS.
+This project is part of my homelab, where I built a NAS solution on top of Proxmox VE using ZFS for redundancy and Samba for network file sharing.
-The goal was to build a stable and flexible storage platform that provides redundancy, security, and a foundation for further experimentation.
+The goal was to create a stable and flexible storage platform that provides reliability, accessibility, and a foundation for future self-hosted services.

 ## Goals
 - Reliable storage with disk redundancy
 - Access from multiple devices (Windows and Linux)
-- Snapshots and simple restore capability
+- Use snapshots for quick restore of files and datasets
-- Image backup of VMs and containers
+- Support image backups of VMs and containers
-- A stable foundation for future projects
+- Serve as a stable foundation for additional services (e.g. Immich, Jellyfin)

 ## Architecture
 **Hardware:** i9-9900K, 32GB RAM, 2×8TB HDD (NAS), 2×2TB HDD (photo backup), 250GB SSD (OS/VM)

 **Software and services:**
 - Proxmox VE as hypervisor
-- TrueNAS SCALE as NAS VM (ZFS mirror pool)
+- TrueNAS SCALE VM with ZFS mirror pool
 - Samba for network file sharing
 - Immich for automatic photo backup
 - Jellyfin for media streaming